wso2-attic/module-kafka/README.md

 ## Ballerina as a Kafka Producer

-Here Kafka record is created from serialized string, and then it is published to topic 'test-topic' partition '1' in remote Kafka broker cluster.
+Following example demonstrates a way to publish a message to a specified topic.
+A Kafka record is created from serialized string, and then it is published to topic 'test-topic' partition '1' in remote Kafka broker cluster.

 ```ballerina
 import wso2/kafka;